 Our Voice is a parent–led organisation working with parents and carers, as well as the statutory and voluntary sectors, to improve services for children and young people with disabilities or special educational needs in the borough of Enfield.
 Our Voice sends out a weekly newsletter and holds a range of events through the year.

-This confidential service (now being hosted by local charity Centre 404 since November 2021) provides information, advice and support for children and young people with Special Educational Needs and their parents.
+The Enfield Special Educational Needs and Disabilities Information Advice and Support Service (SENDIAS Service) is a confidential service (now being hosted by local charity Centre 404 since November 2021) that provides information, advice and support for children and young people with Special Educational Needs and their parents.
 The link below provides an overview of their services and some useful resources, plus the new contact details.

 Zebra’s Children and Adults Charity